mitchr/dallas/README.md

 Flag|Type|Description
 ----|----|----
--a|bool|set the archive bit; if false, ram is used to store the program -d|bool|set to true to disassemble .8xp files -e|bool|set the edit-lock bit
+-a|bool|set the archive bit; if false, ram is used to store the program -d|bool|set to disassemble .8xp files
+-e|bool|set the edit-lock bit
 -h|bool|display this help message
 -ti83|bool|compile for the TI-83